jasisz/jasisz.github.io/_posts/2017-03-31-python-decorators.markdown

 As you can see the inner function has access to the scope of the outer function.
 It is really useful thing and it got its own name - _closure_, but do not worry with names, because the concept is very simple.

-Let combine this idea with the fact that function can be passed as an argument.
+Let combine this idea with the fact that a function can be passed as an argument.

     def greeting_helper(func):